Eksingedalen

 Mainly a farming area, about 200-300 people live in Eksingedalen.
 It is the site of a number of traditional farms including the historic Gullbrå, Ekse, and Trefall farms.
 Inga Litamor (Choral EG 168.
 1901) a composition by Edvard Grieg was based on a traditional folk melody from Eksingedalen.

 The village of Eidslandet is situated in the lower parts of Eksingedalen at the head of Eidsfjorden, an arm of the inner Osterfjorden.
 The Myster kraftverk hydroelectric power plant is headquartered in Eidslandet.
-Myster kraftverk is owned and operated by Bergenshalvøens Kommunale Kraftselskap.
+Myster kraftverk is owned and operated by Eviny.

 The village of Flatkvål is located about 10 km northeast of Eidslandet and the village of Nesheim lies another 15 km northeast of Flatkvål.
-County Road 344 runs through most of the valley, and County Road 569 running from the Modalen Tunnel to the southern end of the valley.
+County Road 5398 runs through most of the valley, and County Road 569 running from the Modalen Tunnel to the southern end of the valley.
 Eksingedal Church and Nesheim Church are both located in the valley.